comunica/comunica/README.md

 or at [Comunica SPARQL](https://github.com/comunica/comunica/tree/master/packages/actor-init-sparql) if you want to execute SPARQL queries.

+If you want more background information about the motivations of this work, be sure to have a look at our [article](https://comunica.github.io/Article-ISWC2018-Resource/).

 ## Development Setup

 This project can be setup by cloning and installing it as follows: